ph0205/ph0205/README.md

 - 👀 I’m interested in Automation and programming
 - 🌱 I’m currently learning Industrial Automation
 - 💞️ I’m looking to collaborate on automation projects
-- ⚡ Fun fact: c programs, python programs and PLC programs.
+- ⚡ Fun fact: c , python and PLC programs.

 <!---
 ph0205/ph0205 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.